-In sports, being the favorite does not guarantee victory.
-Even teams with higher odds, stronger lineups, and public support lose more often than many people expect.
+In sports, being labeled the “favorite” does not guarantee victory.
+Even teams with stronger lineups, lower odds, and widespread public support lose more often than many expect.
+This article explores why favorites still lose frequently, focusing on probability, system design, and human perception rather than isolated match outcomes.

-What It Means to Be the “Favorite”
+What It Means to Be the Favorite

 In betting systems, a favorite is the outcome assigned the highest relative probability among all possible results.
-Being the favorite means a higher likelihood compared to alternatives, lower odds relative to other outcomes, and greater public expectation.
-It does not mean certainty.
+Being the favorite means:

 Probability Does Not Eliminate Losing Outcomes

-Even high-probability outcomes still include the possibility of failure.
-For example, a 60% probability implies a 40% chance of not occurring, and a 70% probability still fails 3 times out of 10 over the long term.
+Even high-probability outcomes include the possibility of failure.
+A 60% probability implies a 40% chance of not occurring, while a 70% probability still fails 3 times out of 10 over the long term.
+Favorites are expected to lose regularly when probability is properly understood.
+This distinction becomes clearer when examining how odds reflect possible match outcomes and why strong teams still lose frequently within probabilistic sports systems.

-Sports Are High-Variance Systems
+Sports as High-Variance Systems

 Low-Scoring Environments